 07-Dec-2022

-According to historians, the earliest foundation of Gwalior Fort may have been laid in the 6th century AD by Suraj Sen, a Rajput warrior.
+According to historians, the earliest foundation of Gwalior Fort (Gwalior Kila) may have been laid in the 6th century AD by Suraj Sen, a Rajput warrior.
 A fascinating story of Gwalior says that a saint named Gwalipa came wandering to the fort and met the king, who was suffering from a skin disease.
 When Gwalipa suggested him to take a dip in the sacred pond (now called Suraj Kund), the king was immediately cured.
 And in gratitude, Suraj Sen named the city Gwalior after the sage.

 After being attacked and ruled by various rulers, the Tomars captured the fort in 1398.
 The most celebrated of the Tomars was Maan Singh.
 He was the one who constructed several monuments inside the fort complex.
 The beautiful turquoise blue-tiled Man Mandir Palace was also built during his reign.